 The Glacier Photograph Collection refers to glaciers in the mountain ranges along the Alaskan/Canadian border as occurring in both Alaska and Canada.

 NSIDC houses many thousands of glacier photographs as prints and on microfiche.
-The largest single collection of print images at NSIDC is the American Geophysical Union/American Geographical Society Collection, donated to NSIDC/WDC for Glaciology by William O. Field.
+The largest single collection of print images at NSIDC is the American Geophysical Union/American Geographical Society Collection, donated to NSIDC/WDC for Glaciology by William O. Field in the late 1950's.
 Field indexed the photos by region and drainage system.
 For example, he indexed Alaskan glacier photos starting in the southeast corner of the state, continuing north and west, following each drainage basin in a counterclockwise direction.
 This method enables photos of neighboring glaciers to be filed next to each other.
 This filing system is used for all of the collection.
 Subsequent donations are filed into this system.
 It is from this collection that the first photographs were selected for the online project.

 The American Geophysical Union/American Geographical Society Collection that Field donated to NSIDC/WDC for Glaciology included the Harry F. Reid collection.
 Reid, America’s first geophysicist (Gillispie 1970 - 1980, 11:361-362), traveled to Glacier Bay, Alaska, in 1890 and 1892 in order to photograph and map the area.
 Collected by Field after Reid’s death in 1945, the materials include approximately 600 glass plate negatives and prints, 22 expedition notebooks, and about 1 cubic foot of manuscript materials (including drafts of Reid’s map of Glacier Bay).
 Also included are photographs taken during Reid’s trips to the Alps beginning in 1894 through 1901.
 Users should note that some of the photographs taken by Reid were of the local area and not of a glacier.
 The Reid photographs without glaciers were given a Glacier Name of NoGlacier in the database.